-The Art of Asking Effective Questions
+The Art of Asking Effective Questions in Coaching

-The Art of Asking Effective Questions
+The Art of Asking Effective Questions in Coaching

 By Dr. Nancy Zentis, CEO Institute of Organization Development